 Conclusions

-The proposed TALF can bring x.xx%/x.xx%/x.xx% BD-rates gain for RA and x.xx%/x.xx%/x.xx% BD-rates change for LDB on top of ECM-14.0.
+The proposed TALF can bring 0.13% BD-rates gain for RA and 0.16% BD-rates gain for LDB on top of ECM-14.0.
 It is suggested to further study the proposed method in the next round of EE2.